It’s that time of year again: spring cleaning. But spring cleaning isn’t just about tidying your home; it’s about decluttering your digital history.

 • Delete any accounts you no longer use.

-• Remove information that isn't needed anymore from your accounts, such as saved credit cards or old documents in cloud storage.
+• Remove information that is no longer needed from your accounts, such as saved credit cards or old documents in cloud storage.

 • Update your devices.